 Where can I find it?

 There are a few items that are frequently on reserve, though.
-They are things like video cameras, testing materials, etc., and those are available at the Learning Commons desk.
 They have a variety of check-out times, so please pay attention to when the item is due, as the fines on all reserve items are higher.

 Many, although not all, reserve items can be accessed electronically via PioCat.
-Users may access electronic reserves from any computer that is connected to the World Wide Web.
+Users may access electronic reserves from any computer that is connected to the Internet.
 Access to electronic reserve is restricted to Carroll University students, faculty and staff and is verified by name and ID number.

 Search for your class or instructor's name, then type in your network user name (if your e-mail address is firstname.lastname@example.org, your user name is mjones) and your network password (same password as your e-mail address) and you will be granted access through our server.
-Call the Information Commons desk at (262) 650-4892 if you have questions or problems with access.
+Call the Circulation Desk at (262) 524-7175 if you have questions or problems with access.